 We all know the history of alcohol’s prohibition, but did you know that the soda fountain also had its own prohibition?
 When I was writing Fix the Pumps, and detailing the effects the Pure Food and Drug Act of 1906 had on the soda fountain, I wondered what effect pulling all those drugs from circulation had on the mood of the country.
 I didn’t dig into this aspect at the time as it didn’t fit into the story line, but I always wondered.
 I’ve now decided to answer my own question and it is very interesting and may involve murder.

-When I started to look for clues as to how this new law effected the United States I found a startling result in the historical murder rates.
-The murder rate in 1903 was 1.1 murders per 100,000 people, in 1905 the rate doubled to 2.1 and in 1906 it doubled once more to 3.9 murder per 100,00 people.
-By 1907 it was 4.9, an almost 5 times increase in the murder rate since 1903.
+When I started to look for clues as to how this new law affected the United States, I found a startling result in the historical murder rates.
+The murder rate in 1903 was 1.1 murders per 100,000 people, in 1905 the rate doubled to 2.1, and in 1906 it doubled once more to 3.9 murder per 100,00 people.
+By 1907 it was 4.9, an almost five times increase in the murder rate since 1903.

-I haven’t come across any other reasonable explanation as to why the murder rate increased so rapidly around 1906, but looking at the info, it is not too hard to draw the conclusion that a few people suffering from drug withdrawals had an increase in hostility and went off the deep-end.
-I’d say it is a plausible explanation, but may require deeper research to truly understand the effects of the Pure Food and Drug Act had on the population.
+I haven’t come across any other reasonable explanation as to why the murder rate increased so rapidly around 1906, but looking at the info, it is not too hard to conclude that a few people suffering from drug withdrawals had an increase in hostility and went off the deep-end.
+I’d say it is a plausible explanation but may require deeper research to truly understand the effects of the Pure Food and Drug Act had on the population.